 From this point of view, krill’s a great option.
 It’s a “sustainable” or “renewable” form of fish, which means even if everyone on your street starts taking krill; the fish won’t disappear off the planet.

-One of the biggest reasons against taking krill has to do with the cost.
 A 30-day supply of krill oil costs at least twice as much as regular fish oil does.
 Plus, research for this relatively new supplement is still pretty limited.
-I‘ve yet to see overwhelming research convincing me that nutritionally it‘s any better for you than regular fish oil.
+I’ve yet to see overwhelming research convincing me that nutritionally it’s any better for you than regular fish oil.
 So unless you feel strongly about one of other the reasons cited above, the benefits might not warrant the big price tag.

 Decide for yourself